New Cardiff Bay Arena

-New Cardiff Bay Arena, also referred to as Atlantic Wharf Arena, is a indoor arena under construction in Atlantic Wharf, a southern area of the city of Cardiff, Wales.
+New Cardiff Bay Arena, also referred to as Atlantic Wharf Arena, is an indoor arena under construction in Atlantic Wharf, a southern area of the city of Cardiff, Wales.

 The multi-purpose 16,500-capacity arena is being built on a site near to Cardiff Bay's Wales Millennium Centre (WMC) and is expected to open in 2028.
 It forms part of a wider masterplan to regenerate the city's wharf area with a large mixed-use development.

 After a number of delays, construction began following the groundbreaking ceremony in September 2025 and is expected to be undertaken in four phases over multiple years: the first being the construction of the new arena, WMC's digital and "immersive" arts theatre, a replacement hotel and multi-storey car park followed by the relocation of the Red Dragon Centre's tenants into a new complex.
 The third phase of the masterplan would include a new office space delivered along with an additional hotel and finally new homes and apartments, with potential for more commercial space; the latter neighbourhood phase is dependent on proposed plans being approved to replace Cardiff Council's ageing County Hall with a new smaller purpose-built building.